 We begin our conversation with low-ball sales estimates.
 According to Gladfelter if you aren’t able to go out and generate at least $100 in sales within 2 – 3 hours you’ve got the worst location in the world or something is wrong with your presentation or image and you’re turning people away.
-You need to either move on to a better location or reevaluate your presentation if that happens.
+You need to either move on to a better location or reevaluate your presentation if y0u find yourself in this situation.

 On the high-end, you can generate a few thousand dollars in sales in a few hours by working at large events or offering catering.
 Just a couple big events per month like this can really help explode your overall profitability.
-Some events that Gladfelter has found to be extremely profitable include charity events and park events that are sponsored by the city.
+Some events that Gladfelter has found to be extremely profitable include charity events, tourist attractions, and park events sponsored by the city.

 hot dog